lpopescu-victron/ft5316-touchscreen/README.md

 This script sets up the Victron Energy Touch GX 7 Touchscreen on a Raspberry Pi, including necessary dependencies and services.

+I've updated the debugging section to include scanning all I2C buses.
+Here's the corrected `README.md`:

+---

 ## Installation

 Run the following command to download and install the script: